 Allow your child to take showers as needed.

 Keep your child’s incision clean and dry.
 Wash the incision gently with mild soap and warm water.
 Then gently pat the incision dry with a towel.

-Do not remove the white strips (Steri-Strips) from your child’s incision.
+Don’t remove the white strips from your child’s incision.
 Let the strips fall off on their own.

-Follow the doctor’s instructions regarding activity.
+Follow the healthcare provider's instructions regarding activity.
 Your child’s activity should be limited at first, then gradually increased as he or she heals.

 Tell your child to stop any activity that causes pain.